When it comes to your money and improving your financial situation, you may wonder: What’s a credit score?

 What Is the Average Credit Score in the U.S.?

 Most consumers have credit scores that fall between 600 and 750.
-In 2020, the average FICO Score in the U.S. reached 711 — an increase of 8 points from the previous year.
-And the average VantageScore was 688.
+As of 2021, the average FICO Score in the U.S. reached 716 — an increase of 8 points from the previous year.
+And the average VantageScore in the U.S. was 695.

 For the most part, the average U.S. credit score has steadily increased over the past 10 years, as consumers have incrementally improved their overall credit utilization, credit card debt, and delinquency rates.
 And while scores have trended positively, nearly ⅓ of the growth experienced in the past decade occurred in 2020 alone — which Experian’s 2020 Consumer Credit Review partially attributes to COVID-19 relief efforts.